 - Sending Live Transactions from a Salesforce Sandbox

 - Merchant Account ID

-Braintree, a PayPal Company, is a leader in online and mobile payments, providing extensive tools for developers, multiple different payment type options, and one-touch mobile payments.
+Braintree, a PayPal Company, is a leader in online and mobile payments, providing extensive tools for developers and multiple different payment type options.
 Braintree was founded in 2007, acquired Venmo for mobile payments in 2012, and was acquired by PayPal in 2013.

 With Chargent Payment Processing for Salesforce's prebuilt Braintree integration, you can now connect Salesforce to Braintree in just a few steps.
 You can then take advantage of Chargent's many features for automating and streamlining payment processes inside Salesforce, including subscription management, embedded Charge, Authorize, Refund and Void buttons for real-time payment management, payment request emails you can send to your customers to capture or update billing details, and more.
 All of these features initiate transactions directly from your Salesforce account to your Braintree account.

 Installation and Configuration

 - Install both the Chargent Base Package and Chargent Transaction Package into your Salesforce org.

 - Configure Chargent according to the Quick Start Guide.